Justin01Wu/others/justin/resume.md

 ### AIG  - Validus Group(http://www.validusholdings.com/)  2014.09-present
 #### Role: Solution Architect
 - Obviously reduce maintenance cost on the 13 yrs legacy VCAPS system by using modern technology and smart design
-- Conduct most of technical upgrading or framework switching  in the VCAPS: log4j, Connection Pool, Jersey, RESTful API, Jackson,  AngularJs,  CICD pipeline, Authentication center and etc.
+- Conduct most of technical upgrading or framework switching  in the VCAPS: log4j, Connection Pool, Jersey, RESTful API, Jackson, Angular,  CICD pipeline, Authentication center and etc.
 - Successfully modernize VCAPS system in low cost while adding new functions
 - Split VCAPS into two applications and 5 modules, setup private maven repo
-- Convert some parts of VCAPS into micro service and moving some into cloud
+- Convert some parts of VCAPS into micro service and moving some into AWS cloud
 - Have the highest production rate on coding, document, tickets with the best quality in the team
 - Coordinated 5 developers on the new cession workflow to meet tough deadline on the wise decisions, which finished about 200 developer tickets in 2 months
 - Improve YELT performance 20 times faster on large file process while adding Chrome Supporting, Improve permission checking  50 times faster on large program